 and transited the sun.
 Transits of Venus are rare, taking place at greater

 than 100 year intervals and usually in pairs.
 Prior to that, the last two transits of Venus were in 1874 and 1882.
 Transits of Venus won't occur again until 2117

 Before and after inferior conjuction, when Venus is

 the closest it comes to the Earth, are the times at which the planet is most brilliant and can be seen setting or rising

-Mars, at magnitude +1.4, continues to be visible as an early morning object, rising soon
+Mars, at magnitude +1.2, continues to be visible in the early evening in the south-western sky.
+From

 At opposition on the 28th August 2003, Mars was only 56 million kilometres from the Earth.
 It showed a

 disc of 25.1 seconds of arc across which is almost as large as it can ever appear.
 Mars started 2003 at 310 million kilometres from

 the earth at 4.5 seconds of arc and 1.6 magnitude.
 By opposition it brightened 50 times to reach -2.9 magnitude but faded to 0

 magnitude by December.
 Even to the naked eye Mars was a striking object in the summer and autumn sky, easily identifiable by its